Coronavirus: Italy Orders Massive Shutdown; Cruise Ship Gets OK To Dock In California

 Italy, home of the highest number of cases outside of China, South Korea and Iran, is taking its lead from China, where the virus emerged late last year in the provincial capital of Wuhan.
 Beijing has placed tens of millions of people under lockdown in what it called an all-out "people's war" against the spread of the disease that has already infected more than 80,000, the vast majority of the global total.

-In the U.S., officials in Washington state are considering mandatory measures to limit the spread of the virus as it deals with the worst outbreak in the country.
+In the U.S., officials in Washington state, where one of the largest domestic outbreaks has occurred, are considering measures to limit the spread of the virus.

 "We are looking to determine whether mandatory measures are required," Washington Gov. Jay Inslee told Face the Nation.
 Those requirements would include social distancing and "reducing the number of social activities that are going on," Inslee said.

-"We are contemplating some next steps, particularly to protect our vulnerable populations, and our nursing homes and the like," Inslee said.
+Inslee said the next steps are "particularly to protect our vulnerable populations, and our nursing homes and the like."

 Nationwide, infections have steadily ticked up, with reports of cases reaching 400 across at least 19 states, but widespread problems in testing have hindered effective diagnosis.